rschroll/prsannots/README.rst

   differently.
 Adding support for these readers is hopefully as simple as producing an altered version of ``prst1.py``.

-  I don't know how similar other brands behave, but I'm happy to provide what assistance I can in trying to make them work.
+  I don't know how similarly other brands behave, but I'm happy to provide what assistance I can in trying to make them work.

 Sync speed: